nifey/nifey.github.io/content/post/syzkaller.md

       ssh -i $IMAGE/buster.id_rsa -p 10021 -o "StrictHostKeyChecking no" root@localhost
     ```

 ### 3. Setup and run Syzkaller {#3-dot-setup-and-run-syzkaller}

--   Make Syzkaller
+-   Build Syzkaller.
     Syzkaller is written in Go.
 Install golang on your system and compile Syzkaller with make.
     ```bash
       # Install golang
       cd syzkaller
       make
     ```
--   Create syz-manager config
+-   Create syz-manager config.
     We need to pass a configuration file for Syzkaller that contains information about the location of the kernel and root filesystem,
     number of processes, number of VM and the number of virtual CPUs and memory in each VM.
     Description of different configs can be found <span class="underline">[here](https://github.com/google/syzkaller/blob/master/pkg/mgrconfig/config.go)</span>
     ```nil
       {
           "target": "linux/amd64",          # System architecture